Pet Friendly Senior Living

 If you didn't have a pet prior to moving into a new facility, it is not recommended to adopt one beforehand.
 Many nursing home and care facilities are not keen on the idea of new or untrained pets.
 Also, keep the needs of your pet in mind.
 A house cat may do just fine in a nursing home if it is allowed while a dog that's used to a yard to roam may not be best suited for this type of living.

 For those nursing homes that do not allow their residents to have pets on a regular basis for one reason or another, pet therapy programs may still be offered.
 Many facilities recognize the benefits pets can have on their residents and bring in these programs as part of their care packages.

 Are Pets Allowed in Assisted Living Facilities?”

 Assisted living communities also have their own rules when it comes to pets.
 Some do not allow them at all, while others restrict by breed.
 You may also be restricted by the size of your pet and how many pets you wish to have with you.

 Some assisted living communities have a “community pet” that all residents share.
 This allows residents to enjoy the benefits of having a pet while letting the community uphold certain rules it sees fit.

 If having a pet is a deciding factor for your senior living, ask what the community's policy is to see if you would be allowed to bring along your animal.

-Pets in Retirement Communities
+Are Pets Allowed in Retirement Communities?

 If you have a pet you'll most likely to be able to bring it with you to a retirement community.
 Most active retirement communities allow their residents to have pets for the fact that they can take care of them by themselves.
 Staff does not need to take the time to care for the pet because the owner is able to do it.